meriworks/PowerShell.ConfigBuilder/Meriworks.PowerShell.ConfigBuilder/nuspec/content/_msbuild/Meriworks.PowerShell.ConfigBuilder/readme.md

-﻿# Meriworks.PowerShell.ConfigBuilder
+# Meriworks.PowerShell.ConfigBuilder
 The config builder aims to make it easy to maintain multiple development environments for a project.
 The config builder can  perform two different methods of build, merge and replace.

 ## Merge
-You maintain a base configuration (like web.base.config) and several others (one for each development environment, build configuration etc.) and the ConfigBuilder will merge the base with the selected merge files procuce the actual configuration (like web.config) before building the project itself.
+You maintain a base configuration (like web.config) and several others (one for each development environment, build configuration etc.) and the ConfigBuilder will merge the base with the selected merge files produce the actual configuration before building the project itself.
+It's much like the normal publish handling with the difference that it occurs when you build the project instead.

-### Scanning
+### xdt files
-The config builder will scan all project folders for a file named **\*.base.config** and perform a merge if the source (base/merge) files are newer than the target config file.
+To create a merge file, you create an xdt file for the file you would like to modify according to the following syntax.

+	filename.extension.merge.keyword.value.xdt

+where

+ * _filename.extension_ - same filename and extension as the file to modify
+ * _keyword_ - optional keyword that triggers when and if a merge is performed
+ * _value_ - is an argument used to control the _keyword_

+#### keywords
+The following keywords are supported and are executed in this order.

+* _pre_ - will trigger a merge _before_ any other merges are performed.
+* _step_ - will always trigger a merge in the alphabetical order of the _vaule_.
+* _host_ - This keyword will trigger a merge if the hostname of the computer that the project is compiled on matches the _value_ argument.

+	**Example:** `web.config.merge.host.mycomputer.xdt` will trigger a merge if the hostname of the compiling machine is `mycomputer`.
+* _configuration_ - will trigger a merge if the current build configuration matches the _value_ argument.

+	**Example:** `web.config.merge.configuration.debug.xdt` will trigger a merge if the project is building the `debug` configuration.
+* _post_ - will trigger a merge _after_ all other merges have been performed.

+#### Example
+A folder contains the following files

+* web.config
+* web.config.merge.configuration.debug.xdt
+* web.config.merge.configuration.release.xdt
+* web.config.merge.host.devmachine1.xdt
+* web.config.merge.host.devmachine2.xdt
+* web.config.merge.post.xdt
+* web.config.merge.pre.xdt
+* web.config.merge.xdt

+When project is compiled on the `devmachine1` computer, using the debug configuration, merge files will be applied in the following order:

+* web.config
+* web.config.merge.pre.xdt
+* web.config.merge.xdt
+* web.config.merge.host.devmachine1.xdt
+* web.config.merge.configuration.debug.xdt
+* web.config.merge.post.xdt

 ### Merging
 Merging is performed using XmlTransform using xdt merge files
 <https://msdn.microsoft.com/en-us/library/dd465326(v=vs.110).aspx>

-#### Merge files
-Any file matching the base file path and name (before the .base. ($name)) and with a xdt extension will be a potential merge file.
-The follwing merge files will be processed.

- 1. Step - custom xdt files named `$name.step.$stepname.xdt`.
-Will be merged in **alpabetical order**.
- 2. Hostname - A xdt file named `$name.host.$hostname.xdt` where the $hostname must match the hostname of the current machine (Can be overridden (se below))

-**Example**
-* You are running a build on the machine **dev1**.
-* You have the app.base.config file in your project along with the `app.step.initialStep.xdt`, `app.step.sequentialStep.xdt`, `app.host.dev1.xdt` and `app.host.dev2.xdt`.
-* Merge will process `app.base.config` -> `app.step.initialStep.xdt` -> `app.step.sequentialStep.xdt` -> `app.host.dev1.xdt` -> `app.config`

-  app.dev2.xdt will be ignored since it does not match the current hostname.

-* Files that are missing will be ignored

-### Merge if newer
-Normally a merge is always performed when building the project, but if you would like to trigger merge and only build the configuration if the base or a merge file is newer than the target file, name the base file to **.base.mergeifnewer.config**.

 ### Expanding variables
-After merge, the resulting file is scanned for variables and these are expanded inline.
+Before merging a xdt file, the merge file is scanned for variables and these are expanded inline.
 A variable is defined by the following syntax

 	$(name)